descope/descope-ruby-sdk/README.md

-Descope SDK for Ruby

-The Descope SDK for Ruby provides convenient access to the Descope user management and authentication API for a backend written in Ruby.
-You can read more on the Descope Website.

 # Descope SDK for Ruby

 The Descope SDK for Ruby provides convenient access to the Descope user management and authentication API